 Identifying, analysing and responding appropriately to business risks and opportunities is vital to attaining Roche’s business objectives, protecting the interests of stakeholders and meeting legal requirements.

-Risk Management is an integral part of the group’s business practice on all levels of the Roche group.
+Risk Management is an integral part of the Group’s business practice on all levels of the Roche Group.
 Risk Management includes:

-- analysis and evaluation of risks,
+analysis and evaluation of risks and opportunities,

-- tracking and reporting of risks to provide assurance regarding the achievement of objectives.
+tracking and reporting of risks to provide assurance regarding the achievement of objectives.

-On Roche Group level this is formalised in the Group Risk Management Process, where Divisional and Group functions and business areas assess risks and develop plans for the most material ones identified.
+On Roche Group level this is formalised in the Group Risk Management Process, where Divisional and Group functions and business areas assess risks and opportunities and develop plans for the most material ones identified.
 This happens in parallel to the development of the business plans.